Rapptz/discord.py/docs/api.rst

     .. attribute:: invitable

-        Whetheer non-moderators can add users to this private thread.
+        Whether non-moderators can add users to this private thread.

         :type: :class:`bool`